Spin noise of exciton-polaritons in microcavities

-\emph{Conclusions.} A theory of spin fluctuations in polariton lasers had been developed.
-We have demonstrated that the spin noise of exciton-polaritons strongly depends on the occupation numbers, statistics and interactions in the polariton condensate, thus providing a tool for the studies of a large variety of bosonic spin effects.
+\emph{Conclusions.} We have developed an analytical theory of spin fluctuations of polaritons in microcavities in the lasing regime and demonstrated that the spin noise spectra, being a fundamental property of any spin system, qualitatively depend on the occupation numbers, statistics, and interactions between the particles.
 Various regimes of spin noise have been identified.
-Experimental verification of these predictions can be done by Fourier spectroscopy of Kerr of Faraday rotation spectra.
-Extension of this model to other spin-polarised bosonic systems is straightforward.
+Thus, spin noise spectroscopy allows one to study a large variety of spin-related properties of bosonic systems in a single experiment.
+Experimental verification of these predictions can be done by Fourier spectroscopy of Kerr or Faraday rotation.
+Extension of this model to other spin-polarized bosonic systems is straightforward.

-\emph{Acknowledgments.} The financial support from the Russian Ministry of Education and Science (contract No. 11.G34.31.0067 with SPbSU and leading scientist A. V. Kavokin) RFBR, RF President Grants NSh-5442.2012.2 and 2901.2012.2, EU project POLAPHEN is acknowledged.
+\emph{Acknowledgments.} The financial support from the Russian Ministry of Education and Science (contract No. 11.G34.31.0067 with SPbSU and leading scientist A. V. Kavokin), RFBR, RF President Grants NSh-5442.2012.2 and 2901.2012.2, EU project POLAPHEN is acknowledged.
 EYS was supported by the University of Basque Country UPV/EHU program UFI 11/55, Spanish MEC (FIS2012-36673-C03-01), and ``Grupos Consolidados UPV/EHU del Gobierno Vasco'' (IT-472-10).